Kenya 2017 Part 2 -Masai Mara Safari

 We woke up at 7:30am to have breakfast for 8am.
 We left the lodge at 9pm for the drive back to Nairobi.
 On the way back my dad overtook a minibus and another car was overtaking us and that is very damaging.
 We saw a Van tipped over and they needed to get a crane to lift the Van.
 Also, saw a car that hit a cow and in the Masai culture.
 You pay them for killing the cow.

 Wednesday was our last day before we had to leave to the airport at 8pm.
 It was the day for getting gifts and food to bring back to the UK.
-We went shopping to the local Supermarket and markets.
+We went shopping at the local Supermarket and markets.
 We went to the Tin Roof Café for lunch in Nairobi.
 It is a café that provides healthy food and some of the ingredients are homegrown.

 We got back, packed our suitcases and chilled before we left to go to the airport at 7pm.
 There was so much traffic on the roads at 7 pm.
 We thought we might miss our plane.
 Our family friends knew the roads very well.
 They took us a back way to get to the airport.
 We got there in good time.
 Before we got to the car park, we had to get out the car.
 Then go through a metal detector.
 We left at 11pm and got back to the UK at 1pm on Thursday.